-When postoperative adjuvant chemotherapy is performed for stage III colorectal cancer with LN metastasis, the combination of irinotecan hydrochloride (CPT-11), a Topoisomerase-1 inhibitor (Topo-1) with a novel mechanism of action, and 5-fluorouracil + leucovorin (5-FU/LV) and/or oxaliplatin (L-OHP; a new-generation platinum analogue) have come into widespread use (13,14).
-The FOLFOX regimen with L-OHP has been reported to be significantly superior to the FOLFIRI regimen in terms of the survival of patients with metastatic colorectal cancer, and it has been rapidly adopted in the US and Europe (15,16).
-Platinum agents such as cisplatin (CDDP) generally inhibit DNA synthesis by forming DNAplatinum adducts.
-Similar to 5-FU, their efficacy is greatly affected by the sensitivity or resistance of the tumor.
-Pharmacological efficacy has been reported to be related to: 1) an increase of DNA excision repair due to the up-regulation of nuclear excision repair genes such as the excision repair cross-complementation group-1 (ERCC-1) gene; 2) increased expression of anti-apoptotic genes such as those of the Bcl-2 family coupled with the P53 tumor suppressor gene; and 3) increased removal of drugs from tumor cells by the CDDP/ glutathione (GSH: γ-glutamyl cysteinyl glycine) complex and ATP-binding cassette transporter (ABC transporter) (17-21).
-Up-regulation of ERCC-1 gene expression is reported to be related to the acquisition of tumor resistance to platinum drugs such as CDDP and L-OHP (17,19,20).
-It is also reported that resistance to apoptosis due to decreased expression of the Bcl-2-associated X (Bax) gene has a marked influence on the acquisition of resistance to platinum drugs (18).
-These studies suggest that tumors with high Bax/low ERCC-1 expression may be more sensitive to platinum derivatives.
+When postoperative adjuvant chemotherapy is performed for stage III colorectal cancer patients with LN metastasis, the combination of irinotecan hydrochloride [CPT-11; a topoisomerase-1 inhibitor (Topo-1) with a novel mechanism of action] with 5-fluorouracil + leucovorin (5-FU/LV) and/or oxaliplatin (L-OHP; a new-generation platinum analogue) has recently come into widespread use (13,14).
+The FOLFOX regimen with L-OHP has been reported to be significantly superior to the FOLFIRI regimen for improving the survival of patients with metastatic colorectal cancer, and it has been rapidly adopted in the US and Europe (15,16).
+Platinum agents such as cisplatin (CDDP) generally inhibit DNA synthesis by forming DNA-platinum adducts.
+Like 5-FU, their efficacy is largely dependent on the sensitivity or resistance of the target tumor.
+Pharmacological efficacy has been reported to be related to: a) an increase of DNA excision repair due to the up-regulation of nuclear excision repair genes such as excision repair cross-complementation group-1 (ERCC-1) gene; b) increased expression of anti-apoptotic genes such as those of the Bcl-2 family coupled with up-regulation of the P53 tumor suppressor gene; and c) increased removal of drugs from tumor cells by the CDDP/glutathione (GSH, y-glutamyl cysteinyl glycine) complex and ATP-binding cassette transporter (ABC transporter) (17-21).
+Up-regulation of ERCC-1 gene expression is reported to be related to the acquisition of tumor resistance to platinum derivatives such as CDDP and L-OHP (17,19,20).
+It has also been reported that resistance to apoptosis due to decreased expression of the Bcl-2-associated X (Bax) gene has a marked influence on the acquisition of resistance to platinum derivatives (18).
+These reports suggest that tumors with high Bax/low ERCC-1 expression may be more sensitive to platinum derivatives.